pnp/powershell/documentation/Add-PnPPlannerBucket.md

 ```

 ### -Plan
-Specify the name of the plan to add the bucket to.
+Specify the id or name of the plan to add the tasks to.

 ```yaml
 Type: PlannerPlanPipeBind